 One thing you should know is that the lack of the defendant’s ability to pay won’t bear any weight on the judgment from the court.
 The judge or jury will look at the facts of the case and any evidence presented to determine if they are liable for your claim.
 You may be awarded a judgment in your favor even if the other party is unable to pay because the case is about their liability.

-Collecting on a court order can be difficult if the defendant has no money.
+Collecting on a court order can be difficult when you’re suing someone with no money.
 However, you may need to look beyond the obvious if you want to receive payment for the damages due you.

 Insurance May Pay the Claim